 Should I apply a finishing product to my MicroPro Sienna project right away?

 Yes.
 Waiting a year or “a season” before applying a finish is a bit of misinformation about treated wood that has been circling around retail yards and contractors for some time.
-Unless the coating manufacturer stipulates otherwise, you can apply a stain or water repellent to the wood as soon as it is dry to the touch, which may be as soon as two weeks or as long as eight or more.
+Unless the coating manufacturer stipulates otherwise, you can apply a stain or water repellent to the wood as soon as it is dry to the touch.
 It will depend on the weather, the exposure to sunlight and how wet the wood was when it was installed (it is saturated with water during pressure treatment).

 To test that the treated wood is surface dry, sprinkle water droplets on the surface.
 If the water droplets are absorbed into the wood, it is ready for stain.
 If not, try sprinkling again in a few days.
 When you apply a protective finish be sure to follow the manufacturer’s recommendations, especially on how and when it should be applied.
 Read More